 For starters, the FMCSA had estimated that drivers spent an average of 20 hours per year filling out driver logs on paper, along with additional required paperwork.

-Utilization of ELDs can reduce paperwork time by approximately 15 minutes per day, according to FMCSA.
+The utilization of ELDs and electronic logging systems can reduce paperwork time by approximately 15 minutes per day, according to FMCSA.
 In addition, another 5+ hours per week can be added to the drive time due to the precise nature of ELDs, as opposed to rounding up to the nearest 15 minutes, as was the case with paper logs.

 Audible warnings when it’s time to rest